medienbaecker/kirby-modules/README.md

 You can access the module page object with `$module` and the parent page object with `$page`.
 The `$module->moduleId()` method returns the module ID, e.g. `module_text` or `module_gallery`.

-## Features

-This plugin makes it super easy to create modular websites with Kirby.

-- Modules are bundled in `site/modules` and registered as regular blueprints and templates.
-- Every module is available to create in the `modules` section without editing any other file.
-- Modules can not be accessed directly and will automatically redirect to the parent page with an anchor.
-- The container page is automatically created and hidden in the panel.

 ## Options